 MEC is working to protect our dunes through research that helps us understand the dunes and what they mean to Michigan so we can advocate for policies that protect our dunes for future generations to enjoy.

 Since 2013, MEC has been seeking out the most knowledgeable experts to improve our understanding of Michigan’s dunes -- how they came to be, how they change and evolve naturally, and what is at risk if we continue to lose dunes to new development and continued mining.

 We work with these experts, our allies and partners to improve Michigan’s management of coastal dunes.
-The collaboration provides resources and information, such as the report, Bringing the Latest Science to Management of Michigan’s Coastal Dunes, designed to help the state and coastal communities to engage in true, science-based management of dunes.
+The collaboration provides resources and information, such as these reports designed to help the state and coastal communities to engage in true, science-based management of dunes.

 - Create a complete digital map of all of Michigan’s coastal dune features so we know what is at risk and what is worth protecting, and how dunes develop and change over time.

 - Assemble and provide information about the economic benefit of protected dunes, as well as the social and cultural value they provide Michigan communities and the state.

 - Build a stronger constituency of people who appreciate our dunes so we can work together to protect these globally rare assets.